kyte-one/airlyftone-docs/docs/campaign/quests/bridge-assets.md

 - Define the **Bridge After Date** to ensure only relevant transactions are considered.

-- Finally click on **Add Task** button and that's it the Axelar Bridge to Moonbeam task will be successfully created.
+- Click on **Add Task** button and that's it the Axelar Bridge to Moonbeam task will be successfully created.

 ### Bridge assets to Moonbeam using Wormhole